euclio/rustdoc-frontend/README.md

 $ cargo run --release -- path/to/data.json
 ```

-Documentation will be generated in `target/doc2`.
+Documentation will be generated in the directory specified by the `--output`
+parameter.

 [rustdoc]: https://github.com/steveklabnik/rustdoc